Jabed-Akhtar/Jabed-Akhtar/README.md

 - 👋 Hi, I’m @Jabed-Akhtar
 - 👀 I’m interested in Robotics, Autonomous Driving and AI.
 - 🌱 I’m currently learning ROS (ROS2) and Machine Learning.
-- 💞️ I’m looking to collaborate on Machine Learning for Automotive Sensors (Radar, LiDAR and Camera)
+- 💞️ I’m looking to collaborate on Machine Learning for Automotive Sensors (Radar, LiDAR and Camera).
 - 📫 How to reach me -> md.j1254akh@yahoo.com

 <!---